 We CARE

 We aim to protect the environment – heritage of our community and of future generations.
-We recognize our responsibility in addressing the challenges facing the world and make every effort to tackle them.
+We recognize our responsibility in addressing the challenges of our time, and make every effort to tackle them and drive meaningful change.

 OUR ENVIRONMENTALRESPONSIBILITY

-We strive to reduce our direct and indirect impact on the environment by looking for solutions to lower our emissions, energy and water consumption, waste generation, and use of potentially hazardous substances.
-We are also committed to preventing deforestation in the procurement of any material involved in the production of our products and packaging.
-Our approach entails the engagement and collaboration of the entire value chain, until end-of-life disposal, as key to ensure a more sustainable business model.
+We believe that sustainability begins with responsibility.
+That’s why we are always seeking better solutions to reduce our direct and indirect impact on the environment, with a focus on lowering emissions, conserving energy and water, minimizing waste, and eliminating hazardous substances.
+We are equally committed to preventing deforestation in the sourcing of the materials used in our products and packaging.
+Our approach is rooted in engagement and collaboration across our entire value chain – from product creation to end-of-life – because we know this is key to building a more sustainable business model.

 OUR CLIMATETARGETS